 Targeting Chronic Pain with Precision

-It’s an exciting time in pain management and there are more advances coming.
+It’s an exciting time in interventional pain medicine and there are more advances coming.
 Our knowledge has increased tremendously in the last few years.
-Research has given us clues in developing even newer treatment options.
+Research has given us clues in developing even newer treatment options for pain.
 Many people are not yet familiar with physicians who specialize in treating pain.
-Pain Medicine physicians do exist and can help.
+Pain Medicine physicians do exist and Ramos Center can help.
 The earlier we start treatment, the better chance we have of being successful in relieving pain.

-Epidural Steroid Injections are a common minimally invasive procedure to treat inflammation present inside the spinal canal.
-This inflammation can occur in spinal nerve, due to tissues next to the nerve (disc, facet joints, scar tissue, bone spurs, bone material) pressing or rubbing against it.
-The beginning of the nerve (nerve root) is most often irritated by an displaced intervertebral disc, bulged, herniated (protrusion, extrusion, sequestration) or a diseased disc (torn, fissured, collapsed, degenerated), directly
+Epidural Steroid Injection Procedures are a common and minimally invasive procedure to treat inflammation present inside the spinal canal.
+This inflammation can occur in the spinal nerve, due to tissues next to the nerve (disc, facet joints, scar tissue, bone spurs, bone material) pressing or rubbing against it.
+The beginning of the nerve (nerve root) is most often irritated by an displaced intervertebral disc, bulged, herniated (protrusion, extrusion, sequestration) or a diseased disc (torn, fissured, collapsed, degenerated), directly.

 Injections and Nerve Blocks are more effective for treating acute pain.
-When a group of nerves is causing pain to a specific organ or body region, the pain can be blocked with injection of a local anesthetic.
-In our chronic pain management practice we us Nerve Blocks effectively in conditions such as RSD, nerve entrapments, pudendal pain, ilioinguinal groin pain, intercostal pain, supraescapular nerve, neuromas, occipital neuralgia, etc.
+When a group of nerves are causing pain to a specific organ or body region, the pain can be blocked with injections of a local anesthetic.
+The Ramos Center for interventional & functional pain medicine uses Nerve Blocks effectively in conditions such as RSD, nerve entrapments, pudendal pain, ilioinguinal groin pain, intercostal pain, supraescapular nerve, neuromas, occipital neuralgia, etc.

 Joint Injections may decrease the accumulation of fluid and cells in the joint and may temporarily decrease pain and stiffness.
 Many of the major joints (i.e. shoulder, knee, hip, etc.) of the body are susceptible to arthritic pain due to aging, repetitive use or injury.
 Joint Injections may be given to treat inflammatory joint conditions, such as rheumatoid arthritis, psoriatic arthritis, gout, tendonitis, bursitis and occasionally osteoarthritis.

-Trigger Point Injections treat painful sites in muscle or connective tissue.
+Trigger Point Injections Procedure will treat painful sites in muscle or connective tissue.
 Extreme tenderness can also develop in nearby muscles or regions of the body.